-Floyd, a Jackson, was the representative for Virginia's 20th congressional district from 1827 to 1829.
+Floyd was the representative for Virginia’s 20th congressional district and was a Jackson.
+He served from 1827 to 1829.

 From Dec 1817 to Mar 1829, Floyd missed 285 of 786 roll call votes, which is 36.3%.
 This is much worse than the median of 16.2% among the lifetime records of representatives serving in Mar 1829.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1821-May 1822||71||18||25.4%||78th|

 |Dec 1823-May 1824||79||24||30.4%||83rd|

 |Dec 1827-May 1828||160||78||48.8%||93rd|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.